Fazendaaa/TPM/README.md

 ## TODO

+- Manage multiple domains -- currently the system supports only one but you can always deploy a dashboard to each one to "make it work"
 - Add PiHole's API support to avoid using files -- this is a troublesome quest due to [lack of documentation](https://discourse.pi-hole.net/t/how-to-use-the-api/61004/9)
 - Also add [Traefik's API](https://doc.traefik.io/traefik/operations/api/) support
 - Add auto renew certificates